functionally/mantis-oracle/ReadMe.md

 *   The datum token for the oracle is named `tSOFR`.
 *   The fee token for the oracle is named `tPIGY`.
 *   Five of the `tPIGY` tokens are needed to read the oracle, but no additional ADA is needed, aside from the transaction fee.
-*   The `mantis-oracle` executable program is on the search path, given by the `PATH` environment variable.
+*   The `mantra-oracle` executable program is on the search path, given by the `PATH` environment variable.

 ### Set up the network.